Supplementary Call for Abstracts

 WorkshopsWorkshops are more dynamic and interactive parts of the Conference programme, allowing delegates to learn new skills or techniques directly related to one of the Conference strands.
 They will last for approximately one hour.

-New Researcher Presentation with Scholarship
+New Researcher Presentation with Scholarship (2020 applicants only; not available for 2021 conference)

 encourage new researchers, including postgraduate students, classroom